Sharpshooter: Union Army

 Notable sharpshooter units of the Civil War included the 1st and 2nd United States Volunteer Sharpshooter Regiment (USVSR), composed of companies provided by numerous (primarily eastern) Union states.
 The U.S.V.S.R. were organized by Colonel Hiram Berdan, a self-made millionaire who was reputed to be the best rifle marksman in the nation at that time.
 There were also battalion size sharp shooter units including the Ohio Battalion Sharp Shooters, The First New York Battalion Sharp Shooters and the First Maine Battalion Sharp Shooters.
 Both the 1st and 2nd Company Massachusetts Sharpshooters saw extensive combat during the conflict.
 They were armed with heavy, custom target rifles and Sharps rifles during their service.

 There was also an all-Native American company of sharpshooters in the Army of the Potomac.
 These men, primarily Odawa, Ojibwe, and Potawatomi from northern Michigan, comprised the members of Company K of the 1st Regiment Michigan Volunteer Sharpshooters.
-This regiment saw intense battle during the Battle of the Crater.
+This regiment saw intense fighting during the Battle of the Crater.
 The sharpshooters were recognized for their effective service during the onslaught and the unit suffered a number of casualties:A few Indians, of the 1st Michigan Sharpshooters, did splendid work.
 Some of them were mortally wounded, and drawing their blouses over their faces, they chanted death songs and died - four of them in a group.In the Western Theater were the well known 66th Illinois Veteran Volunteer Infantry Regiment (Western Sharpshooters), originally known as "Birge's Western Sharpshooters" and later the "Western Sharpshooters-14th Missouri Volunteers".
 The regiment was raised by MG John C. Fremont at St. Louis' Benton Barracks as the Western Theater counterpart to Berdan's sharpshooters.
 Members were recruited from most of the Western states, predominantly Ohio, Michigan, Illinois and Missouri.
 Competitive induction required candidates to place ten shots in a three-inch circle at 200 yards.
 They were initially armed with half-stock Plains Rifles built and procured by St. Louis custom gunmaker Horace (H.E.)
 Dimick.

 These "Dimick Rifles" (as they were known in the unit) were modified for military use by the installation of the Lawrence Patent Sight, and fired a special "Swiss-chasseur" minie ball selected by Horice Dimick for its ballistic accuracy.
 They were the only Federal unit completely armed with "sporting rifles".
 Beginning in the autumn of 1863 soldiers of the regiment began to reequip themselves with the new 16 shot, lever action Henry Repeating Rifle giving them a significant advantage in firepower over their opponents.
 Over 250 of the Western Sharpshooters purchased Henrys out of their own pocket, at an average price of forty dollars (over three months pay for a Private).
 Illinois Governor Richard Yates provided Henrys for some members of the 64th Illinois Volunteer Infantry Regiment or Yates Sharpshooters and other soldiers of the unit appear to have similarly equipped themselves with Henry Rifles in 1864.